Research Proposal

 Our template essentially follows the Graduate College template for a final dissertation.
 It behooves the student to use this template starting with the proposal and continue to use it through the dissertation writing because it saves *hours* of time that would otherwise go to reformatting all the pieces.
 This advice is directly from students who have completed the program.

-Do not start until advisor has approved final draft of proposal
+• Do not start working on this until your advisor has approved the final draft of your proposal

 Proposal Defense Meeting